Raicuparta/lemmy-go/README.md

 # Lemmy Go

-[Lemmy Go](https://lemmy.raicuparta.com) is a extension that adds a new search keyword (`lg`) for more easily navigating to Lemmy communities.
+[Lemmy Go](https://lemmy.raicuparta.com) is a extension that adds a new search keyword ("lg") for more easily navigating to Lemmy communities.

 ## Install